Find Affordable College Courses

 The colleges and universities below are the most popular for physical sciences majors pursuing a bachelor's degree.

-Our analysis found The University of Texas at Austin to be the most popular school for physical sciences students who want to pursue a bachelor’s degree in the Southwest Region .
+Our 2023 rankings named The University of Texas at Austin the most popular school in the Southwest Region for physical sciences students working on their bachelor’s degree.
 UT Austin is a very large public school located in the large city of Austin.

 About 44% of the students majoring in physical sciences at the school are women while 56% are male.

-Out of the 94 schools in the Southwest Region that were part of this year’s ranking, Texas A&M University - College Station landed the # 2 spot on the list.
-Located in the midsize city of College Station, Texas A&M College Station is a public school with a fairly large student population.
+A rank of #2 on this year’s list means Texas A&M University - College Station is a great place for physical sciences students working on their bachelor’s degree.
+Located in the city of College Station, Texas A&M College Station is a public college with a fairly large student population.

 Women make up 41% of the physical sciences majors at the school.